aws-samples/aws-modernization-with-docker/content/35_Docker_Build_Local/36_Docker_Build_Local.md

 docker images
 ```

-You willl be able to see the built image if the build was successful, the `docker images` will have output similar to this:
+You will be able to see the built image if the build was successful, the `docker images` will have output similar to this:

 ```sh
 REPOSITORY  TAG      IMAGE ID       CREATED          SIZE